 Throughout the week, make sure to use a variety of leafy greens in your green smoothies– such as kale, spinach, romaine, herbs and carrot tops.
 Try not to sweat rotating your greens too much.
 Your body, or maybe your little one, is smart enough to tell you when it’s time to switch things up – or when things are getting booooring.

-How often should you rotate your greens?
+How often should you rotate your greens for smoothies?